Harriet Taylor Mill: Early life and first marriage

 Going against the prevailing view that she was rather anti-sex, Taylor says that though 'certain it is that there is equality in nothing now – all the pleasure...being men's, and all the disagreeables and pains being women's', it is equally certain that 'pleasure would be infinitely heightened both in kind and degree by the perfect equality of the sexes'.
 She adds, 'Sex in its true and finest meaning, seems to be the way in which is manifested all that is highest, best and beautiful in the nature of human beings – none but poets have approached to the perception of the beauty of the material world – still less of the spiritual – and there never yet existed a poet except by the inspiration of that feeling which is the perception of beauty in all forms and by all means which are given us, as well as by sight'.
 She ends the essay by saying 'It is for you' (i.e. Mill) 'the most worthy apostle of all the loftiest virtues – to teach such as may be taught, that the higher the kind of enjoyment, the greater the degree', and it is noteworthy that Mill is known, in his much-later essay Utilitarianism, for introducing the concept of differences in the quality of pleasures to a previously quantitative 'hedonic calculus' inherited from Jeremy Bentham.

-In late September, or early October, 1833, Taylor's husband agreed to a trial separation.
+In late September, or early October 1833, Taylor's husband agreed to a trial separation.
 She went to Paris where, after what appears to have been an initial onset of cold feet regarding the possible repercussions of such a move for his, and her, reputation, Mill joined her.
 Despite evidently being extremely happy there with Mill, Taylor was conscience-stricken regarding her husband, keenly feeling the pain, and possible public humiliation, she was putting him through.
-Eventually, she decided to return to her husband in London, yet by the summer of 1834 Harriet was living in her own house in Keston Heath.
-Mill visited Harriet frequently at her house in Keston Heath and travelled with her and sometimes her children (particularly in France) throughout the next two decades.
+Eventually, she decided to return to her husband in London, yet by the summer of 1834 she was living in her own house in Keston Heath.
+Mill visited Taylor frequently at her house in Keston Heath and travelled with her and sometimes her children (particularly in France) throughout the next two decades.

 Marriage to Mill

 After John Taylor died in 1849, Taylor and Mill waited two years before marrying in 1851.
 Taylor was hesitant to create greater scandal than the pair already had.
 Mill's "Declaration on Marriage" reflected his model of 'perfect equality'.
-Taylor wrote a number of essays, including several joint-authored pieces with Mill on domestic violence and The Enfranchisement of Women, published in 1851.
+Taylor Mill wrote a number of essays, including several joint-authored pieces with Mill on domestic violence and The Enfranchisement of Women, published in 1851.